sancMischa/rhcp/README.md

 If you have not already done so, follow the instructions for installing the [PCAN Linux drivers](https://www.peak-system.com/fileadmin/media/linux/index.htm).

+> If you have not set up a CAN device, the GUI will prompt you to do so.
+If your PCAN is set up correctly (quickly blinking green LED), the GUI's visualizations for the hands' various sensors will appear.

 ## Usage

+> The syntax of the examples below assume you are running ```app``` in the base project directory.

-To start the GUI, run the ```app``` executable, located in the ```bin``` directory.
+To start the GUI, run the `app` executable, located in the `bin` directory.
 ```
-.
-├── bin
-│   ├── app
-├── inc
-├── lib
-├── src
+    $./bin/app
 ```

-If you have not set up a CAN device, the GUI will prompt you to do so.
-If your PCAN is set up correctly (quickly blinking green LED), the GUI's visualizations for the hands' various sensors will appear.
+Currently supported command line arguments are listed below.

+* To specify an FDCAN interface, use `-d <interface name>`.
+Default is `can0`
+    ```
+    $ ./bin/app -d can1
+    ```